 Police patrol officers absolutely must understand they are the tip of the spear in the response to these devastating tragedies.
 With that knowledge officers should frequently quiz themselves with “if this happened/then what would I do”.
 Simple mental training like this provides ample resources for the unconscious mind to recall in a critical incident.
-More resources means faster and more deliberate response.
-Patrol officers should familiarize themselves with team movements, standard T-Y formations for active shooter response, lethal force guidelines in these situations, and awareness of additional tools (Bearcat, battering ram, sledge-hammer, pry bar, etc.) available to patrol officers.
+More resources mean faster and more deliberate response.
+Patrol officers should familiarize themselves with team movements, standard T-Y formations for active shooter response, lethal force guidelines in these situations, and awareness of additional tools (Bearcat, battering ram, sledgehammer, pry bar and other breaching tools, etc.) available to patrol officers.
 Having a solid grasp with flashlight use and your firearms is also a must, as well as taking a long gun whenever possible.

 Commanders must also, even more critically, be 100% familiar and comfortable with their department’s policies and procedures for active shooters/mass killers, hostage situations, and barricades.
 Understanding the SWAT lingo is paramount even for commanders who may not have prior SWAT experience, but more than lingo all Commanders must understand the capabilities and limitations of their SWAT resources.
 Calling in for a helicopter insertion when you don’t even have a helicopter wastes time and erodes confidence in command.

 In the Orlando incident, when the terrorist’s actions and words reached the level determined to be an immediate threat to the hostages the police commanders did not hesitate or squabble about authority, action plans, or responsibility.
 The commanders acted.
 Using a Bearcat to ram holes in a building, discharge chemical munitions and flashbangs (even on the hostages) is not an easy call, unless the commanders are fluent in law, policy, resources, and proper tactical applications.
 Bravo here, commanders!